 Co-Owner and Director of Maple Street Dance Space Along with the help of my husband Tim Keegan, I am so grateful to meet, work with, and provide space and support for, artists and teachers of all kinds, and to get to create and teach myself, joyfully sharing the healing, transformative power of dance with dancers of all ages and experience levels.
 In both capacities, I celebrate the strength, grace and confidence gained through the practice and self expression of dance, particularly as it relates to community, a sense of belonging, diversity, and ultimately, unity…through dance.

-Coming from a family of dancers, with her grandmother and great aunt having been well known performers in Germany and the US until the early 60s, and with her mother having been a ballerina and studio owner, as well, Romy has been involved in dance all her life, (thanks Mom!!! xo).
+Coming from a family of dancers, with her grandmother and great aunt having been well known performers in Germany and the US until the early 60s, and with her mother having been a ballerina and studio owner, as well, Romy has been involved in, and influenced by dance all her life.
 She began ballet at age 3, and went on to dance with the New Mexico Ballet Company under the direction of Suzanne Johnston.
 She continued her ballet studies at UNM, until becoming a ballet teacher herself, at Hayden School of Ballet, under the further guidance and inspiring instruction of Celia Dale and Joanne Emmons.
 Her African dance studies began in 1990 with a variety of teachers from both the US and Africa, including Sarah Brown, Kim Vetter, Rujeko Dumbutshena, Mary Nakigan, and visiting teachers, Mabiba MBenge, Titos Sompa, Youssef Koumbassa, Djenba Sako, Assane Kouyate & Abdoulaye Camara, among others.

 With her unusual combination of ballet training and years of African dance classes, in 2012 she began exploring and developing her own unique movement technique, which she calls Ballet-Afrique.
 It is intended to capture the spirit of the open, accessibility of a community African dance class, as well as its organic and natural movement, while harnessing the focus, flexibility, strength, and grace, inherent in basic ballet technique.
 The creative utilization of both styles of movement produces a playful, dynamic, and exuberantly graceful contemporary fusion, suitable and accessible, for all ages and experience levels.
 This is where Romy’s creative heart and spirit currently resides.